 Families rely on their plumbing systems to deliver clean, safe drinking water.
 Unfortunately, we’ve seen cases like Flint, Michigan where decision makers have overlooked the impact that piping materials can have on water quality.
-Other research from Virginia Tech found that CPVC materials, like FlowGuard Gold have the lowest impact on drinking water taste and odor.
+Other research from Virginia Tech found that CPVC materials, like FlowGuard Gold® pipes and fittings, have the lowest impact on drinking water taste and odor.

 - Many brands of PEX are known to leach gasoline components MTBE, ETBE, TBA and Toluene, all of which can affect drinking water taste and odor.

 FlowGuard Gold Plumbing Systems are routinely tested to the highest standards for water quality.
-It fully complies with NSF 61, NSF 14 and will not cause the water to fail other state-level drinking water regulations under typical water conditions.
-FlowGuard Gold is compatible with chlorine-based water disinfection and will not fail under aggressive conditions.
+It fully complies with NSF 61 and NSF 14 and will not cause the water to fail other state-level drinking water regulations under typical water conditions.
+FlowGuard Gold CPVC is compatible with chlorine-based water disinfection and will not fail under aggressive conditions.
 Copper does not comply with NSF 61 ratings in all water conditions and temperatures, including at pH values of less than 6.5.
-Eight PEX brands do not have NSF 61 rating in all water conditions and temperatures, including elevated temperatures.
+At least eight PEX brands do not have NSF 61 rating in all water conditions and temperatures, including elevated temperatures.

 Some common plumbing systems, such as PEX, are subject to chemical permeation, meaning that contaminants coming in contact with the outside of the pipe may be transmitted through the pipe wall leading to water contamination.
 FlowGuard Gold CPVC will not allow water contamination through permeation of outside chemicals without causing a pipe failure.